Chapter 7: Anti-Patterns

 - Low engagement

-- Don't see value in listening
+- Do not see value in listening

 - No expectation of interaction